EllarBooher/Syzygy/README.md

 - [Vulkan SDK](https://vulkan.lunarg.com/), at least 1.3.280, for `vulkan.h`, `glslangValidator.exe`, and a few debug utilities

-CMake is configured to use FetchContent to pull most of the following dependencies from Github.
+CMake is configured to use FetchContent to pull all of the following dependencies from Github.
 See [`cmake/dependencies.cmake`](cmake/dependencies.cmake) for the versions in use.

 - [fastgltf](https://github.com/spnda/fastgltf.git), for loading 3D models and scenes
 - [fmt](https://github.com/fmtlib/fmt.git), for formatting strings